- Department of Curriculum and Instruction

 - The student must have completed all courses in the major or majors prior to the internship or have approval from the faculty adviser and/or Department Chair to intern.

-- The student must have earned a minimum grade point average of 2.50, both for all University of Alabama courses attempted and for all University of Alabama courses and transfer courses combined.
+- The student must have earned a minimum grade point average of 2.50 overall.

-- The student must have earned a minimum grade point average of 2.50 in each major, both for University of Alabama courses in each major and for combined University of Alabama courses and transfer courses in each major.
+- The student must have earned a minimum grade point average of 2.50 in the teaching field.

-- The student must have earned a minimum grade point average of 2.50 or professional education coursework, with no grade below a C in any professional education coursework.
+- The student must have earned a minimum grade point average of 2.50 in professional studies coursework, with no grade below a C- in any professional studies coursework.

 - The student must have removed from the transcript any grade of incomplete (I) recorded in required courses; grades of incomplete are treated as grades of F.